 Although I wanted to order everything on the large menu, I can never go past summer rolls.
 Especially ones filled with tofu.
 After marvelling at the size of dishes as they made their way to everyone else’s tables, my summer rolls didn’t disappoint.
 They were huge.

 Luckily, they were quite a light dish so I still had room for (most of) my main of curry with mixed vegetables and two types of tofu.

-Matt started with the spring rolls and went for vegetable and tofu rice noodles as his main.
+My friend started with the spring rolls and went for vegetable and tofu rice noodles as his main.
 Unlike most spring rolls that come in pastry, these were more like fried batter casings.
 Perhaps it’s deep fried rice paper?
 Either way, they were pretty darn good.

 The photos really don’t do this place justice.
 It.
 Was.
 Amazing.